 Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
 Other graduates may be admitted to the course if deemed to be equivalently qualified.
-All applications are subject to the approval of the Board of Medieval Studies.

 This is a full-time one-year course.
-Assessment is by means of examination, coursework and a minor dissertation prepared under the supervision of the Director of Studies assigned by the Department teaching the major subject.
+Assessment is by means of examination, coursework and a minor dissertation prepared under the supervision of the Director of Studies assigned by the School teaching the major subject.